-On February 15, at about 0430 hours in the morning, the destroyer Van Ghent hits the Bamidjo reef in Stolze Strait.
+On February 15, 1942 at 4:30am the destroyer Van Ghent hits Bamidjo Reef in Stolze Strait.
 Doorman had ordered a relatively dangerous formation with the four Dutch destroyers steaming alongside eachother.
 Banckert and the American destroyers could barely miss the reef.
 Departing Stolze Strait at about 0800 hours, the fleet sets a western course about 45 minutes later.
 Spotted by a Japanese seaplane from heavy cruiser Chokai at 0920 hours.
 A few hours later, seven B5N Kates from Ryūjō drop bombs, but none score hits.
 They were later reinforced by numerous other aircraft, but no ships sustain substaintial damage.

 The next day, the Striking force enters Tandjong Priok (Batavia) at 0830 except for the Java and destroyers, which have a smaller oil capacity.
 These ships refuel in Ratai Bay on Sumatra from the Dutch tanker Tan 1, then arrive at Tjilatjap on February 17.

 On February 18, 1942 departed Tjiltjap in the evening for an attack on Japanese forces landing at Bali.
 Accompanied by destroyers Kortenaer, Piet Hein, Ford and USS Pope.
 The first ships leave the harbor safely, but Kortenaer becomes stranded on a sandbar and has to wait for the tide to become freed.